kiraoftheweb/instagram-username-claimer/README.md

 # instagram-username-claimer
-python script that claim your username for your
+python script that claim your username for you